 How to Pay Bills Fee-Free With PayPal Bill Pay

-Many people pay utilities, property taxes, and other bills through a check or ACH to avoid paying credit card fees.
-If that’s you, did you know you may be able to pay these bills with no credit card fees using PayPal Bill Pay?
-This service is especially valuable if you are trying to hit a minimum spend, or just put more expenses on your card to earn more points towards free travel.
+PayPal Bill Pay gives many people the option to pay utilities, property taxes, and student loan bills with a credit card with no fee!
+This is especially valuable if you are trying to hit a minimum spend, or just put more expenses on your card to earn more points towards free travel.

 What is PayPal Bill Pay?

-PayPal makes its money through fees, including credit card fees.
 Typically, PayPal charges 2.9% of the charged amount plus a fixed $0.30 fee to process credit card transfers.
 However, there is an exception to this fee.

 PayPal Bill Pay is a bill pay service offered through the PayPal platform that allows credit card payments to many billers (including utility companies, property tax entities, HOAs, etc) without an associated fee.